bcambs09/Agent2Notion/README.md

 # Agent2Notion

-An AI-first API into your Notion workspace.
+An AI-first API, fine-tuned to your Notion workspace.

-The agent that turns natural language (spoken or typed) into structured Notion content and queries.
+Either as an initial manual step or as a recurring daily job, Agent2Notion scans your Notion workspace for pages and databases, generating custom descriptions for each.
+These descriptions become the basis for agentic tool calls that add new database entries or page content to your workspace.

 The backend is a FastAPI server powered by a LangGraph workflow that can reason over your request and call dynamically-generated tools that map directly to your personal Notion workspace.